 As is often the case in a small town, Wilson Creek doesn't have a public transportation system that people use for their commute.

-The citizens of Wilson Creek are slightly better educated than the national average of 21.84% for all cities and towns, with 23.39% of adults in Wilson Creek having a bachelor's degree or advanced degree.
+The education level of Wilson Creek citizens is a little higher than the average for US cities and towns: 23.39% of adults in Wilson Creek have at least a bachelor's degree.

 The per capita income in Wilson Creek in 2022 was $23,314, which is low income relative to Washington and the nation.
 This equates to an annual income of $93,256 for a family of four.
 However, Wilson Creek contains both very wealthy and poor people as well.